david-frazee/LinkedTemplates/AzureFirewall/ReadMe.md

 27. In the left column, select Subnets and select Associate.
 28. Under Associate subnet, for Virtual network, select vnet-onprem and for Subnet, select GatewaySubnet.
 Select OK.

-***Note:***

-***When Forced Tunneling mode is not enabled, you’ll find that applying a user-defined route to force all traffic on the AzureFirewallSubnet will not work.
-This is due to the service management traffic requiring direct access to the internet.
-Creating a dedicated subnet called “AzureFirewallManagementSubnet” and enabling Forced Tunneling mode upon creation will allow for a successful deployment.***

-***If you are using ExpressRoute with default route (0.0.0.0/0) broadcasted, this step is not supported.
-You can learn more about this routing configuration under the Virtual network gateway section in User-defined Custom routes.***
+***Note: If you are using ExpressRoute with default route (0.0.0.0/0) broadcasted, this step is not supported.
+You can learn more about this routing configuration under the Virtual network gateway section in [User-defined](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#user-defined) Custom routes.***

 #### Create a Log Analytics Workspace and enable Diagnostic Settings for both Azure Firewalls
 1. In the Azure portal, search for Log Analytics workspaces and select Create.